Das-Kollektiv/tdme2/README.md

         - Chantal Zabel
         - others

     - Interested in collaboration?
-Then drop me a line via mail or use the issues section on tdme@github
+Then drop me a line via mail or use the [issues](https://github.com/andreasdr/tdme2/issues) section on tdme@github
-        - You can help with testing and reporting bugs, see http:://drewke.net/tdme2
+        - You can help with testing and reporting bugs
         - I have easy to hard task regarding engine/tools development
         - I have tasks regarding documentation
         - I even might have system administrator tasks